What is BIM Day?

 “BIM Day is awesome!
 We will continue to participate in it every year.
 I liked meeting others who do BIM, not only in electrical but also in mechanical, plumbing, structural, and architectural.
 I met an architect from Iron Horse and we really hit it off, I made a new friend.
 Also, being able to see how others are utilizing BIM for their projects was really good.
 It gave me some insight into different ways of managing BIM.”

 PK Electrical, Inc. is an electrical engineering firm located in Reno, NV, and Denver, CO.
-For more information about Reno and Denver electrical engineering offices, or if you are interested in learning more about PK Electrical and their contributions to other projects, check out our website.
+For more information about Reno and Denver electrical engineering offices, or if you are interested in learning more about PK Electrical and their contributions to other projects, check out our website and get in touch with our engineers and electrical design consultants.